qiaotyqiaoty/Parallel-QIDA/README.md

 ## Quick Run

-For a quick run, just put all the files in your model directory (together with your .mat file and your 'Groundmotions' folder), and run 'DefineIDASession.m', and then run 'RunIDASession.m'.
+For a quick run, just put all the files in your model directory (together with your .mat file and your 'Groundmotions' folder), and run 'QIDA_DefineIDASession.m', and then run 'QIDA_RunIDASession.m'.